bernardoaquino/clone-tabnews/README.md

 A code that execute your code.

-Expectation: What you expect to happen.
+Expect("espera"): What you expect to happen.

 Watch mode: Run the tests after a change automatically.